nodejs/enterprise-advisory-group/meetings/2017-12-01-discovery-meeting.md

 Dshaw -- flip this around.
 What are the ways that the TSC would reach out to this group?
 I.e. a security issue or breakign change?
 Would that go onto an agenda for regular cadence?

 James
 monthly/bimonthy email to share outstanding decisions/conversations of interests etc.  also any questions for discussion with this group.
-Would like this group to proactively reach out to the TSC askign for current status for important items.
+Would like this group to proactively reach out to the TSC asking for current status for important items.

 Occasional issues come up which might -- this group should proactively engage with the TSC for things which are impactful.